farahbrunache/travay-colony-vuejs-dapp/README.md

 [ ] Add Creole translation
 [ ] Learn security practices in Blockchain so I can protect the identity of an already vulnerable population [ ] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
+[ ] Add location based authentication that a job was done

 ### Application